j-d-carmichael/quilk/README.md

 ### Latest commits

-To get this working (for now) you must install node-minify to your project.
+babili from node minify works (To get this working (for now) you must install node-minify to your project & the preset you need.):
 1. Example use of babili.
 In this case the babel config is coming from a .babelrc file.
 ```
 {